RayKitajima/Rutile/docs/config_markdown.md

 Predefined location can be used by setting Map value.
 Otherwise, you have to define GeoTools_DefaultRegion*, described in the following sections.

-Available predefined location is Tokyo only.
+Available predefined location is London, Warsaw, NewYork and Tokyo.

 ### GeoTools